bennettpeter/leanfront/README.md

 - Adjustment of Audio Sync in case a recording has a lip-sync problem.
 - Support for touch screen devices is usable, although it is not perfect.
 - Metadata lookup when scheduling recordings supports the tv db, tvmaze and tmdb.
-- Note that some phones do not support MPEG-2 playback.
-There may be some android TV devices that do not support MPEG-2.
 NVidia shield supports MPEG-2 although there is a pixelation bug on some channels.
 Fire stick models since 2018 support MPEG-2.
 See https://developer.amazon.com/docs/fire-tv/device-specifications-fire-tv-streaming-media-player.html?v=ftvstick4k and select your model for full details.
+- If MPEG-2 is not supported by teh device, leanfront will use software decoding.
 - Supports playback groups, allowing different values per playback group.
 - Now supports MythTV commercial breaks and cut list.